-The IIT predicts sustained gamma-band connectivity within the posterior cortex, that is, between high-level and low-level sensory areas (V1/V2), throughout any conscious visual experience.
-By contrast, the GNWT predicts brief, late-phase metastable connectivity (more than 0.25 s) with information sharing between the PFC and category-specific areas, manifested in long-range gamma-band or beta-band synchronization44.
+IIT predicts sustained gamma-band connectivity within the posterior cortex, that is, between high-level and low-level sensory areas (V1/V2), throughout any conscious visual experience.
+By contrast, GNWT predicts brief, late-phase metastable connectivity (more than 0.25 s) with information sharing between the PFC and category-specific areas, manifested in long-range gamma-band or beta-band synchronization45.

-On the basis of our preregistration (see Extended Data Table 1), the IIT would be challenged in the absence of sustained content-specific synchronization between face-object selective areas and V1/V2; whereas a challenge for the GNWT would be a lack of phasic connectivity (0.3-0.5 s) between category-selective areas and the PFC.
+On the basis of our preregistration (see Extended Data Table 1), IIT would be challenged in the absence of sustained content-specific synchronization between face-object selective areas and V1/V2; whereas a challenge for GNWT would be a lack of phasic connectivity (0.3-0.5 s) between category-selective areas and PFC.
 Given the dynamical nature of these predictions, iEEG and MEG provided the most informative empirical test.
-These predictions were tested computing pairwise phase consistency (PPC)45 between each category-selective time series (face-selective and object-selective nodes) and either the V1/V2 or the PFC time series in the intermediate (1.0 s) and long-stimulus-duration (1.5 s), task-irrelevant trials (see section 7.1.2 in Supplementary Information for task-relevant trials).
-Gamma activity was analysed due to its close link to neuronal spiking46, which the IIT considers a constituent property of the physical substrate of consciousness5.
+These predictions were tested by computing pairwise phase consistency (PPC)46 between each category-selective time series (face-selective and object-selective nodes) and either the V1/V2 or the PFC time series in the intermediate (1.0 s) and long-stimulus-duration (1.5 s), task-irrelevant trials).
+Gamma activity was analysed because of its close link to neuronal spiking47, which IIT considers a constituent property of the physical substrate of consciousness5.

-For iEEG, we analysed connectivity between electrodes showing face and object selectivity, using a different subset of electrodes to test connectivity with V1/V2 and the PFC (see Methods; Extended Data Fig. 5a for ROIs and examples of face-selective and object-selective electrodes).
-Given the sparse electrode coverage, the requirement to focus on 'activated' electrodes (see Methods) was relaxed, although restricting it to only activated electrodes yielded similar results.
+For iEEG, we analysed connectivity between electrodes showing face and object selectivity, using a different subset of electrodes to test connectivity with V1/V2 and PFC (see Methods; Extended Data Fig. 5a for ROIs and examples of face-selective and object-selective electrodes).
+Given the sparse electrode coverage, the requirement to focus on 'activated' electrodes (see Methods) was relaxed, although restricting it to only activated electrodes vielded similar results.
 We found increased category-selective synchrony between category-selective and V1/V2 electrodes (Extended Data Fig. 5b).
-These effects were early and brief (for example, less than 0.75 s), and restricted to low frequencies, that is, 2-25 Hz.
+These effects were early and brief (for example, less than 0.75 s), and restricted to low frequencies (2-25 Hz).
 This synchrony was mostly explained by the stimulus-evoked response (Extended Data Fig. 6a).
-These results fail to align with IIT predictions: the activity was neither sustained nor observed in the gamma frequency band.
-Bayesian analysis further supported the null hypothesis (BF ${01}$ = 1.15-4.9).
-No content-selective PPC was found between face-selective and object-selective electrodes and PFC electrodes in the relevant time window, contradicting the prediction by the GNWT (Extended Data Fig. 6a; $BF{01} = 2.62 - 5.32$).
+These results fail to align with IIT's predictions: the activity was neither sustained nor observed in the gamma frequency band.
+Bayesian analysis further supported the null hypothesis (BF{01} = 1.15-4.9).
+No content-selective PPC was found between face-selective and object-selective electrodes and PFC electrodes in the relevant time window, contradicting the prediction of GNWT (Extended Data Fig. 6a; $BF{01} = 2.62-5.32$).

-For MEG, we found selective synchronization between face-selective areas and both V1/V2 and the PFC.
-These effects were again early. restricted to low frequencies (2-25 Hz), and mostly explained by stimulus-evoked responses (Extended Data Figs. 5b and 6b).
+For MEG, we found selective synchronization between face-selective areas and both V1/V2 and PFC.
+These effects were again early, restricted to low frequencies (2-25 Hz), and mostly explained by stimulus-evoked responses (Extended Data Figs. 5d and 6b).
 Bayesian analysis of the gamma-band synchronization further supported the null hypothesis (all BF01 > 3).

-$The \, results \, of \, the \, preregistered \, PPC \, metric \, for \, prediction \, 3, critical \,$ for both the IIT and the GNWT, supported neither theory.
+The results of the preregistered PPC metric for prediction 3, critical for both IIT and the GNWT, supported neither theory.
 PPC was chosen based on the mechanistic considerations of the theories because it assesses oscillatory phase.
 However, phase estimation from macroscopic recordings is susceptible to noise.

-We thus used dynamic functional connectivity (DFC; see Methods), a metric sensitive to co-modulations of signal amplitude, after removing stimulus-evoked responses (Extended Data Fig. 6c,d includes the evoked response).
+We thus used dynamic functional connectivity (DFC; see Methods), a metric sensitive to co-modulations of signal amplitude, after removing stimulus-evoked responses (Extended Data Fig. 6c, d includes the evoked response).